-On December 21, 2021 the Company released a program update on the Wilding drill program and targeting at the Noel Paul claim area.
-The Company completed 4,195m in 19 drill holes in a fall drilling program at Wilding.
+In the fourth quarter of 2021, the Company completed 4,195m in 19 drill holes in a fall drilling program at Wilding.
 Drilling tested several new targets in the northern portion of the Wilding Lake Property where gold-in-soil anomalies and interpretation of airborne magnetic data suggested possible continuation of the Valentine Lake Shear Zone, the controlling structure for mineralization at Marathon Gold's Valentine Lake project.
 Additional drilling was also carried out to expand known targets, including the Elm and Alder veins, and the Red Ochre and Dogberry targets.
-At Red Ochre, shallow-dipping stacked quartzpyrite veins thought to host gold mineralization were identified over 30-60 meter intervals and have been identified over ~1 kilometer of strike length.
-Assaying remains incomplete and assay results have not yet been released.
+Results from 17 of the 19 drillholes were announced on April 19, 2022, while results from the remaining two drillholes have not yet been released.
+At Red Ochre, shallow-dipping stacked quartz-pyrite veins thought to host gold mineralization were identified over 30-60 meter intervals and have been identified over ~1 kilometer of strike length, while step-out drilling indicates continuity of the Alder vein up to ~340 m to the northeast.
+Highlights from the fall 2021 program include:

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F For the year ended December 31, 2021
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F For the three months ended March 31, 2022